Are you struggling to keep track of your direct mail campaigns? Even worse, are you wasting money on undeliverable mail? You’re not alone.

 As the leading direct mail automation platform, we spend a lot of time studying how mail delivery works.

-While you might see the U.S. Postal Service as the faces of friendly local postal workers, what you probably don’t see is the massive logistics infrastructure that supports USPS operations.
-The USPS moves about 140 billion pieces of mail each year (that’s around 380 million per day!), employs 500,000 people, and manages over 31,000 retail post office locations (Source USPS).
+The U.S. Postal Service is well known to everyone, but what you probably don’t see is the massive logistics infrastructure that supports its operations.
+The USPS moves about 140 billion pieces of mail each year (that’s around 380 million per day!), employs 500,000 people, and manages over 31,000 retail post office locations, according to USPS themselves.

 Many marketers leverage this incredible infrastructure by sending direct mail offers and messages directly into the hands of their target audiences.
 But the most sophisticated marketers are actually lowering their mailing costs while tracking each of their mailers by taking advantage of a virtually unknown USPS tool called the Intelligent Mail Barcode, or IMB system.

 - Trace mail for free, if you can figure it out…